|WhiteFang's Who Site - The World's Largest Collection Of The Who Records & CDs|

 Excellent reproduction of the original mix of "Tommy" (perhaps the best digital version).
 However, there is no comparison between the original mix and Andy Macpherson’s 1996 remix which is far more dynamic and detailed.

-Fantastic mastering.
-I have to compare this to the 2015 version to be fair - but this might be the best sounding original mix of "Who's Next" that I've heard to date...
+Excellent mastering.
+However, the best sounding original mix of "Who's Next" that I've heard to date is the 2015 version...

 It appears that this tape was erased!
-What was supposed to be a collection featuring: Pinball Wizard, Dogs Part 2, Love Reign O'er Me, The Relay, Waspman, Water, Let's See Action, I Don't Even Know Myself, The Seeker, Here For More, Naked Eye, stops abruptly shortly into "Pinball Wizard" (the first track) and there's nothing else on the tape!
+(There's a label on the side of the case that says "Aborted") What was supposed to be a collection featuring: Pinball Wizard, Dogs Part 2, Love Reign O'er Me, The Relay, Waspman, Water, Let's See Action, I Don't Even Know Myself, The Seeker, Here For More, Naked Eye, stops abruptly shortly into "Pinball Wizard" (the first track) and there's nothing else on the tape!
 (Pinball Wizard sounded just fine for the brief moments it was playing!)

 This is a real good mastering of the original mix.
 (Perhaps the best).
 However, like “Tommy”, it lacks the dynamics and detail of Andy Macpherson’s 1996 remix.
 I’ve read fan reviews pro and con regarding the remixes for 20+ years.
 Some of the original mixes were released with great sound quality and the remixes (or not) were a matter of preference.
 In several examples, the remixes transformed the album into something much greater than it originally was: The Who Sell Out, Live At Leeds, Tommy and Quadrophenia are examples of these.
 While not done in the 90’s (while the bulk of the remixes were released), the Richard Whittaker 2014 stereo remix of My Generation also falls into this category.